rizac/leaflet-poly-marker/README.md

 Polygonal Markers in Leaflet map <img align="right" width="50%" src='example-map.png'>

-Disclaimer: This is not a Node.js module, but a small script intended to be copy/pasted in your code or included easily in your HTML page together with [Leaflet](https://leafletjs.com/):
+Disclaimer: This is not a Node.js module, but a small script intended to be copy/pasted in your code or [included easily](https://stackoverflow.com/a/18049842) in your HTML page together with [Leaflet](https://leafletjs.com/):
 ```javascript
 <script type='text/javascript' src='https://cdn.jsdelivr.net/gh/rizac/leaflet-poly-marker/polymarker.min.js'>
 ```
-(For generating the `src` URL above, see [here](https://stackoverflow.com/a/18049842).
-See also the [example.html file](https://github.com/rizac/leaflet-poly-marker/blob/main/example.html) for details)
+See also the
+[example.html file](https://github.com/rizac/leaflet-poly-marker/blob/main/example.html)
+for details

 ## Examples